 A. The installer automatically rolls back if any failure happens but leaves installer logs at TEMP%\vminst.log or %TEMP%\vim-vsa-msi.log.
 For more information, see Location of VMware Virtual Storage Appliance log files (2003547).

 Q. Imagine you have a ESXi host running VSA that is experiencing an issue.
 Can you use the Replace VSA option to reinstall VSA on that node?
 If not, is there any workaround to avoid having to use an additional host?

 A. Yes.
 The old VSA node first must be powered off before it can be replaced.
 The IP address of the replacement node must be different the original node, otherwise the check fails.
-For more information, see Replacing a VMware Virtual Storage Appliance cluster member with itself (2004837).
+For more information, see Replacing a cluster member with itself in VMware vSphere Storage Appliance (2004837).